 Choosing the Perfect Bow-Tying Material

-When it comes to tying a handmade DIY wreath bow, you’ve got a few options up your sleeve: wire, string, or even a spare piece of ribbon can do the trick.
+When it comes to tying a handmade DIY wreath bow, you’ve got a few options: wire, string, or even a spare piece of ribbon can do the trick.
 Personally, I’m a fan of using flocked wired for this job.
 What’s that, you ask?
 Well, flocked wired is like regular wire, but with a nifty fuzzy coating that gives it a bit of extra grip.
 This means it holds onto the ribbon like a pro, making your bows look even more fabulous.
 A pipe cleaner will have the same effect.

 a long piece of flocked wire over a bow that is ready to be "tied" with the wire.